 Manifold Assumption

 A manifold is a collection of points forming a certain kind of set or cluster.
-For example, if we drew three points on a flat sheet of paper and then crumpled that piece of paper into a ball, the points have gone from being located on 2 dimensions to 3.
+For example, if we drew three points on a flat sheet of paper and then crumpled that piece of paper into a ball, the points have gone from being located in 2 dimensions to 3.

 In machine learning, a manifold is an object of a certain dimensionality that is embedded in a higher-dimensional space.
 In the context of our paper, the manifold is the collection of three points on a 2D plane within the new 3D space.